Should You Use Your Large Language Model to Explore or Exploit?: Details for Section : LLMs as exploration oracles

 We evaluate the ability of the current generation of large language models (LLMs) to help a decision-making agent facing an exploration-exploitation tradeoff.
-We use LLMs to explore and exploit \emph{in silos} in various (contextual) bandit tasks.
-We find that while the current LLMs often struggle to exploit, in-context mitigations may be used to substantially improve performance for small-scale tasks.
-However even then, LLMs perform worse than a simple linear regression.
-On the other hand, we find that LLMs do help at exploring large action spaces with inherent semantics, by suggesting suitable candidates to explore.
+While previous work has largely study the ability of LLMs to solve combined exploration-exploitation tasks, we take a more systematic approach and use LLMs to explore and exploit \emph{in silos} in various (contextual) bandit tasks.
+We find that reasoning models show the most promise for solving exploitation tasks, although they are still too expensive or too slow to be used in many practical settings.
+Motivated by this, we study tool use and in-context summarization using non-reasoning models.
+We find that these mitigations may be used to substantially improve performance on medium-difficulty tasks, however even then, all LLMs we study perform worse than a simple linear regression, even in non-linear settings.
+On the other hand, we find that LLMs do help at exploring large action spaces with inherent semantics, by suggesting suitable candidates to explore.\looseness-1